lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 **2 Before you begin**
 ----------------------

-Set aside at least half a day to complete the basics; after basic installation and updates you'll be adding and configuring a ton of extra files.
+Set aside at least half a day to complete the basics; you'll be adding and configuring a ton of extra files.

 As a good practice, before installation I always first boot the system from Live USB or DVD and download/run [lshw](https://packages.debian.org/search?keywords=lshw).